-The Seminary has an excellent relationship with the Littleton Police Department and the Arapahoe Community College Police Department, facilitated by periodic meetings with officers.
+The Seminary has an excellent relationship with the Littleton Police Department and the Arapahoe Community College Police Department, facilitated by periodic meetings with Police Officers and Command Staff.
 All members of the campus community are encouraged to promptly report crimes to Seminary authorities as well as LPD, when necessary.